luwismigel/Metacrafters2/README.md

 Overview

-AutoTrack is a decentralized application (dApp) designed to track the number of cars entering and exiting a location.
+This is a decentralized application (dApp) designed to track the number of cars entering and exiting a location.
 It leverages Ethereum smart contracts to maintain a reliable and tamper-proof count of cars.
 The application provides a user-friendly interface for interacting with the smart contract, allowing users to increment or decrement the car count easily.

 Features